refa8/digital-assets-tracker/README.md

 Ensure you have Node.js and npm installed on your machine.

 =>Getting Started
-Clone the repository:
+1.Clone the repository:
 bash:
 git clone https://github.com/refa8/digital-assets-tracker.git
 cd digital-assets-tracker

-1.Install the required dependencies:
+2.Install the required dependencies:
 bash:
 npm install

-2.Set up environment variables:
+3.Set up environment variables:
 Create a .env file in the root of your project and add the following variables:
 bash:
 JWT_SECRET=your_jwt_secret_key